Mjoll/mimirdocs/AzureActiveDirectoryExternalIdentityProvider.md

-# Configure Active Directory as an external identity provider for Mimir
+# Configure Azure Active Directory as an external identity provider for Mimir

 ## Overview of registration process

 1. Obtain the following information from Mjoll support:
-    1. Identifier (Entity ID)
+    * Identifier (Entity ID)
-    2. Reply URL (Assertion Consumer Service URL)
+    * Reply URL (Assertion Consumer Service URL)
 2. Configure Mimir as an Azure Active Directory Enterprise Application
 3. Provide the following information to Mjoll support:
-    3. The “Federated Metadata XML” file.
+    * The “Federated Metadata XML” file.
-    4. The email domain address you claim ownership of.
+    * The email domain address you claim ownership of.
 4. Wait for Mjoll support to:
-    5. Verify that you own the email domain address given.
+    1. Verify that you own the email domain address given.
-    6. Register your Azure Active Directory as an external identity provider for
+    2. Register your Azure Active Directory as an external identity provider for

 ## Obtain information from Mjoll support